 The Chinese white dolphin in Hong Kong is also facing problems.
-Industrial pollution, land reclamation, boat noise, and construction noise from a nearby airport are all affecting the dolphins.
+Industrial pollution, land reclamation, boat noise, and construction noise from a nearby airport are all affecting the animals.
 Their population is decreasing on a yearly basis.
 The calves seem to be especially susceptible to the changing conditions.

 Small cetaceans around the world are disappearing — baiji in China went extinct, and the vaquita in Mexico and Taiwan’s humpback dolphin are nearing extinction — and we need bold action to save them— Miyoko Sakashita, Center for Biological Diversity

 The Atlantic Humpback Dolphin

 The Atlantic humpback dolphin is found off the west coast of Africa and is one of the least known of all dolphins.
 Its external appearance is very similar to that of its relatives.
 It's a slightly smaller animal, however, and exhibits less color variation.
 The dolphin often has a hump, which becomes more noticeable as the animal ages.

 The dolphins live in shallow water that is less than 20 meters deep.
 They are thought to stay close to shore to reduce the chance of being caught by killer whales.
-The dolphins have been observed in the ocean, in estuaries, and as far as 50 km up rivers.
+The animals have been observed in the ocean, in estuaries, and as far as 50 km up rivers.
 They feed on mullet, grunts, bongo fish, and perhaps other fish as well.

 Atlantic humpback dolphins are generally shy animals.
 They seem to perform fewer acrobatic displays at the water surface than other humpback dolphins and they are less attracted to boats.
 The haven't been widely studied, since they often live next to areas where human fighting is taking place.
 A survey was carried out in 2017, however.
 Unfortunately, the researchers discovered that the previous population status of "vulnerable" was inaccurate.
 The species is now classified as critically endangered.